 What is being tested?

 Two types of influenza virus, A and B, cause annual flu pandemics and most epidemics.
 Type C can cause mild respiratory illness and is not thought to cause epidemics.
-There are numerous subtypes of influenza A viruses, and they are named using two designations, H and N. The most common influenza A viruses currently infecting humans have the subtypes H1N1 and H3N2.
+There are numerous subtypes of influenza A viruses, and they are named using two designations based on the antigenic components of the virus, hemagglutinin (H) and neuraminidase (N).
+The most common influenza A viruses currently infecting humans have the subtypes H1N1 and H3N2.
 (For more on this, see the condition article on Influenza.)

 How is the sample collected for testing?

 Sample collection technique is critical in influenza testing, and different kinds of influenza tests rely on different collection techniques.
 The best sample is usually a nasal aspirate, but a swab from the nasopharynx or nasal secretions may also be used.
 In some circumstances, a healthcare practitioner may use a throat swab, but this contains less of the virus than a nasopharyngeal aspirate and so may not be appropriate for use in rapid testing where sensitivity is a concern.

 For an aspirate, the person collecting the sample will use a syringe to push a small amount of sterile saline into the nose, then apply gentle suction to collect the resulting fluid (saline and mucus).
 To preserve the organisms in the sample, the sample is put into a special container, referred to as "viral transport media" or VTM, for delivery to the laboratory.